kartonfarkas/api_docs/source/suite/emails/launch.rst

      - Comments
    * - email_id
      - int
-     - email ID to launch, part of the URI
+     - Email ID to launch, part of the URI
      -

 .. list-table:: **Optional Parameters**